Michael Shane Neal: Background

+Using many of the techniques taught by the Old Masters, Neal continues to employ these skills to advance his growth as an artist.
 Neal's commission to paint Senator Arthur Vandenberg for the United States Capitol in Washington, D.C. was the first portrait of its kind to be added to the Senate Reception Room in nearly 50 years.
 Neal received the commission at age 32, making him among the youngest artists ever commissioned by the United States Senate.

 A protégé of the nation's leading portrait artist Everett Raymond Kinstler, Neal exhibited alongside Kinstler in a 2003 show entitled Realism Now: Mentors and Protégées at America's oldest gallery, The Vose Galleries, in Boston, Massachusetts.
-Neal was listed among 20 rising stars in the world of art by American Artist.
+Neal continues to work in Kinstler's Manhattan studio, located behind the National Arts Club.
+The studio was occupied by Frank Vincent DuMond (whose students included Norman Rockwell and Georgia O’Keeffe), followed by Neal’s mentor, Everett Raymond Kinstler (another DuMond student), who painted in the space for 66 years.
+Neal is the third painter to work in the studio in over 100 years.